letobakir/mentorship-program/linux-2/linux-commands/README.md

 `cp <name of the file> <new name of the file>` - copy

 `cp <name of the file> <path where to copy a file>` - copy a file

+`find /path/to/the/directory -type f -exec chmod 640 {} \;`

+- `find` - to find files/directories within specifyed directory
+- `-type f` - searching for files
+- `-type d` - searching for directories
+- `-exec` - executing commands on found files
+- `chmod 640` - assigning permissions 6-4-0 to the found files
+- `{}` - represents every discovered file.
+- `\;` indicates the end of the command for each file.

 `.bashrc` - When you open a terminal or start a new session in Bash, the ***.bashrc*** file is read and executed.
 This file is used to set up your environment.